Press For Progress — An Interview on the Role of African Women & Gender Equality

-Theresa: To justify the theme: “#PressforProgress,” if not all, majority of the women have to first realize and believe that they need to push for their “own” progress.
+Theresa: The majority of women have to first realize and believe that they need to push for their “own” progress.
 This majority should stand together as a powerful force to bring about change and progress in their community.

 Tendai: Particularly in the traditional African set up, and also the cultural stereotype, there is a “supposition” that women are inferior to men, as opposed to being partners in development.
-The theme “#PressforProgress” resonates with the struggle of women to be identified as partners and not mere objects or spectators in both national and household management.
+The struggle women are facing is to be identified as partners and not mere objects or spectators in both national and household management.

-Assumpta: Life is not about competition, it is about knowing what you are, who you are, and to bring out what you are best at.
-The push for progress is not about competition, but about consideration that is built on respect and love for the dignity of each person.
+Assumpta: Life is not about competition, it is about knowing what you are, who you are, and bringing out what you are best at.
+The push for progress is not about competition, but about consideration, that is built on respect and love for the dignity of each person.
 Everyone has a unique role to play, to create a progressive society.

 Tendai: They shouldn’t seek to outshine or compete with men because that will look like, us against them.
-A home with empowered women, is not similar to one without.
-Women can be central in supporting family transformation, so we need to look at men as partners in women emancipation.
+A home with empowered women is not similar to one without.
+Women can be central in supporting family transformation, so we need to look at men as partners in women’s emancipation.

 Assumpta: The environment, including the cultural practices, and economic status of families, are the main contributors to child marriage, marriages contracted or solemnly consummated legally without a set future establishment.
 This negatively affects the progress of our African Women.
 Be something before doing something.

 Theresa: This desire is influenced by the African culture that gives supremacy to the married life over the single life.
-More so, pressure is beginning to mount on girls to get married, otherwise, they are faced with ridicule and mockery from peers, neighbours and even the larger society.
-The age length of child bearing for a women which is limited, also has cultural dimension in the sense that Africans love children as such nearing the end of child bearing for a lady is a worrisome period.
+More so, the pressure is beginning to mount on girls to get married, otherwise, they are faced with ridicule and mockery from peers, neighbors, and even the larger society.
+The age length of child bearing for a woman which is limited also has a cultural dimension in the sense that Africans love children as such nearing the end of child bearing for a lady is a worrisome period.
 Worst still if she is barren, which is considered a taboo in most, if not all African cultures.
-All these factors add up and make the women anxious to get married and once married, she may have little or no chance at all to seek for her progress.
+All these factors add up and make the woman anxious to get married and once married, she may have little or no chance at all to seek for her progress.

-4) Do you think the attitude of women in Africa, overall hinder the process of progress of women?
+Do you think the attitude of women in Africa, overall hinders the process of progress of women?

 Assumpta: Being educated should be the first priority of every African woman.
 Education is not necessarily about going to University to learn, but the desire to make an adventure out of beneficial knowledge, and the application of this knowledge in all aspects of lives.

-7) What could be the reasons for the slow pace of women empowerment in Africa, even with so many programs being sponsored by non profits, government and civil bodies?
+What could be the reasons for the slow pace of women empowerment in Africa, even with so many programs being sponsored by non profits, government, and civil bodies?

 Theresa: Unless the woman is given a free hand without control and hindrance from men and even other women, who do not believe in her course to progress, such empowerment programs are not taking her anywhere.
 The enabling environment needs to be provided for her progress.
 The men need to believe in her, give her honest push where she is not confident, put policies and laws in place that will ensure her rightful place, all these will assist her tremendously in ensuring her progress.

-Tendai: There are multiple reasons: Primary among them is that what Africa need urgently is not good leaders and good programs but good institutions.
-That’s what has hindered even women empowerment.
+Tendai: There are multiple reasons: Primary among them is that what Africa needs urgently is not good leaders and good programs but good institutions.
+That’s what has hindered even women’s empowerment.
 Most of those organizations mandated with women empowerment are preoccupied with mercenary inclination.
-To me they need to find a way of strengthening these institutions.
+To me, they need to find a way of strengthening these institutions.
 Then all programs will yield.
 Most NGOs are just keeping up appearances.

-Theresa: There will be a positive increase in the general welfare of women, families and the country’s GDP.
-This is in the sense that when the women is given her rightful place, she will blossom where she is planted; she will use her creative talents to contribute to the society and the family positively.
-She and the husband will both be breadwinners and this will mean improve in their quality of life, improved in the educational standard of the children and less poverty in the society.
-There will be less mortality rate and long lifespan because the burden of care is not one sided and families will be happier.
+Theresa: There will be a positive increase in the general welfare of women, families, and the country’s GDP.
+This is in the sense that when the woman is given her rightful place, she will blossom where she is planted; she will use her creative talents to contribute to society and the family positively.
+She and the husband will both be breadwinners and this will mean improvement in their quality of life, improved the educational standard of the children, and less poverty in the society.
+There will be less mortality rate and a long lifespan because the burden of care is not one sided and families will be happier.

-9) What actions (behaviour or attitudes) of man hinders woman’s progress in Africa?
+What actions (behavior or attitudes) of man hinders woman’s progress in Africa?